Today's Bible Reading: 2 Corinthians 4

 Reflecting and Thinking

 God has mercifully included us in his plan and given us places and opportunities of service.
-Paul in this text is thinking specifically about his own apostolic ministry, but the principle is true for every Christian.
+Paul in today's text is thinking specifically about his own apostolic ministry, but the principles he sets forth are true for every Christian.
 Every Christian has a ministry from God.
 Our ministry is designed to encourage us in difficult days.
 We are called to consistent Christian testimony without deception or distortion.
-Fortunately, we are not responsible for the results.
+Because we serve with God's power, we are not responsible for the results.
 Still, our hearts hurt when the gospel is not clearly seen by those to whom we speak.
 This veiling is the result of Satan's work, blinding unbelievers to such an extent that they cannot see light!

-When we are tempted to overcome this blindness by focusing attention on things visible (like us), we unwittingly buy into Satan's deception.
+When we try to overcome the blindness of the world by focusing attention on things visible (like us), we unwittingly buy into Satan's deception.
 No!
-We must continue to preach Jesus Christ as Lord, because God is powerful enough by his mere word to make light shine in darkness, even as the light has shined in our lives through Christ.
+We must continue to preach Jesus Christ as Lord, because God is powerful enough by his Word to make light shine in darkness, even as the light has shined in our lives through Christ.
 The most powerful ministry of the knowledge of Christ keeps the focus on the treasure and not on the clay jar.
-Then it is clear that the real power is from God and is not centered in human beings or human efforts.
+This focus makes it clear that the real power is from God and is not centered in human beings or human efforts.

 Paul is in a delicate position as he writes to the Corinthians.
-In the first letter, he had addressed the problems that had arisen as a result of their desire to be men-followers.
-The last thing he wants now is to solve the conflict with his opponents by urging the Corinthians to follow him rather than the false teachers and false apostles.
+In the first letter, he had addressed several problems that had arisen, the result of their desire to be men-followers.
+The last thing he wants now is to resolve the conflict with his opponents by urging the Corinthians to follow him rather than the false teachers and false apostles.
 To put the focus on Paul and his ministry would undo much of the foundation he had carefully built in his personal presence and ministry and in his first letter.

-The solution Paul advances must boldly catch our attention in today's world where people still tend to be men-followers and many ministers call attention to self and attain a type of celebrity-status.
-The message is invariable--Jesus Christ is Lord.
-The glory of God is visible only in Christ; Christ is the light--the light is not what I say or write.
-The power is not in persuasive speech or human wisdom--the power is from God.
+The solution Paul advances should boldly catch our attention in today's world where people still tend to be men-followers and many local ministers and preachers call attention to self and attain a type of celebrity-status.
+The message is invariable -- Jesus Christ is Lord.
+The glory of God is visible only in Christ; Christ is the light -- the light is not what a certain person may say or write or do.
+The power is not in persuasive speech or human wisdom -- the power is from God.

 Heavenly Father, thank you for the opportunities for ministry and service which you have given your people.
 Help us serve faithfully in our weakness, demonstrating the power of the gospel.
-Forgive us when we are tempted to call attention to self more than to Christ.
-May we call attention to the light.
-Thank you for revealing yourself in the light of the knowledge of Christ, and thank you that we have been able to see and to be saved, in the name of the Christ who is Lord and light, Amen.
+Forgive us when we are tempted to call attention to ourselves more than to Christ.
+May we always call attention to the true light of the world.
+Thank you for revealing yourself in the light of the knowledge of Christ, and thank you that we have been able to see and to be saved, in the name of the Christ who is Lord and Light, Amen.